Foocett/CardsForHumanity/README.md

 ### 6. **Await Approval**
  - There's Not a lot to say here; cards with content that contains slurs or other clearly malicious language will be removed
  - To clarify, this game is supposed to be crude and funny, but not at the expense of specific groups or people based solely on their nature.

+# Known Issues
+- Despite major bugfixes in the last two updates mostly resolving the problem, the server does still occasionally crash when the last player disconnects
+- Card czar submit button isn't deactivated, clicking doesn't cause problems so only visual
+- Players joining after game starts are not properly dealt in and are stuck on waiting screen

+# Likely coming in next few update(s)
+- More keybinds for choosing and submitting cards, mice are for losers anyway lmao
+- Themes (maybe idk?)

 # Final Words